kylermurphy/DASP_2024/README.md

 # DASP 2024 Student Day Resources

 The GMAG and aurroa-asi-lib tutorials can be ran in [Google Colab](https://research.google.com/colaboratory/faq.html) without the need for installing a Python distribution.

 If you are unfamiliar with Python and Programming have a look at the [Google Colab Lectures for Starting in Python](#colab-lectures-for-starting-in-python) and the [Python Tutorials](#tutorials).

-If you want to run the tutorials locally be sure to have [Python installed](#installing-python).
+If you want to run the tutorials locally be sure to have [Python installed](#installing-python) and follow the instructions for installing [GMAG](/GMAG/README.md#gmag-installation) and [aurora-asi-lib](https://aurora-asi-lib.readthedocs.io/en/latest/get_started.html).

 ## Lectures